hrishinthecoder/Projects/README.md

      - Database creation and maintenance for student records.
      - Analysis of academic performance and attendance.
      - Interactive interface for querying data.

-### 6. **Capital Asset Pricing Model (CAPM) Project**
-   - A project focused on analyzing risk and return in financial portfolios using the CAPM framework.
-   - Tools: Python, Streamlit, Plotly.
-   - Key Features:
-     - Fetches and preprocesses stock and market data for selected assets.
-     - Calculates risk metrics such as Beta, Sharpe Ratio, and Volatility.
-     - Visualizes normalized prices, cumulative returns, and risk metrics in an interactive dashboard.

 ---